run-ai/docs/docs/admin/troubleshooting/alertmanager/RunaiDeploymentNoAvailableReplicas.md

 ## Meaning

-Runai deployment has 0 available pods
+The Run:ai deployment has zero available pods.

 ## Impact

-Depending on the deployment.
-Runai cannot function.
+Run:ai cannot function depending on the deployment.

 ## Severity